apache/arrow/docs/source/developers/cpp/windows.rst

 ============

 Microsoft provides the free Visual Studio Community edition.
-When doing development in the shell, you must initialize the development environment.
+When doing development in the shell, you must initialize the development environment each time you open the shell.

 For Visual Studio 2015, execute the following batch script: